-The Board of Directors held six meetings in 2017.
-During 2017, no director attended less than 75% of the Board of Directors and applicable committee meetings.
+The Board of Directors held ten meetings in 2018 and eight meetings in 2019.
+During 2018 or 2019, no director attended less than 75% of the Board of Directors and applicable committee meetings.

 Board members are encouraged, but not required to attend the Annual Meeting of the Shareholders.